czebe/combine-react-intl-messages/README.md

-# extract-react-intl-messages
+# combine-react-intl-messages
-Extracts messages from react-intl Message Descriptors
+Extracts and combines messages from react-intl Message Descriptors.